Venue: Tulane University, Dixon Hall

 Our guest artists regularly visit local classrooms, present masterclasses and lectures, and participate in artist residency activities with schools and community organizations.

 We are pleased to partner with Lyrica Baroque and the University of New Orleans annually to present NOLA Chamber Fest, a growing competition for student and emerging chamber music ensembles.

 Unless otherwise stated, concerts take place at Dixon Hall on the uptown campus of Tulane University.

 We encourage patrons to arrive early as parking is limited on and around campus.
 Free parking for Friends of Music performances is available in the Diboll parking lot on Willow Street, and a shuttle is provided before and after the concert.

 For the safety of audiences and performers, and in accordance with state, local, and university regulations, COVID safety protocols will be in place for Friends of Music performances.

 These may include but are not necessarily limited to mandatory masking, required proof of vaccination (or negative recent test), capacity restrictions, contact tracing, social distancing, or advance reservation requirements for all events.

 Currently, in alignment with guidelines from the City of New Orleans and the Newcomb Department of Music, proof of vaccination is not required.
-Masks are recommended while in the venue.
+Masks are not currently required while in the venue.
+Restrictions subject to change.

 Keep visiting our site for most current information throughout the season or contact us at firstname.lastname@example.org.